Loading Data#

 More often than not you will need to load data from a file into R that you want to analyse.
 We are going to use a dataset in the file “data/worms.csv” which you can download from the course webpage.
 This is a comma-separated values (CSV) format which means that a comma is used to indicate the end of a column.

-We need to tell our computer where is the file that contains the values - if we forget this step we’ll get an error message when trying to read the file.
+We need to tell our computer where the file that contains the values is.
+If we forget this step we’ll get an error message when trying to read the file.
 We can load the data into R using read.csv.

 Assuming you have downloaded the file into your current working directory, you can execute the following